MattRabouam/Clojure_Robot/README.md

-# Version 2.0 en dev
+# Version 2.0 in dev
 Update to make :
-- Learn to use Git and integrate it properly into my program.
+- [DO] Learn to use Git and integrate it properly into my program.
 Create a “dev” branch.

-- Break down my code with functions and use a structure.
+- [DO] Break down my code with functions and use a structure.

 - Learn and use unit tests (using core_test.clj?).